 You'd be amazed at how many historic hotels there are.
 In fact, there is an organization exclusively dedicated to them, called Historic Hotels of America (HHA).
 The program - part of the National Trust for Historic Preservation -- has identified 200 quality hotels that have maintained their historic architecture and ambiance.Historic Hotels of America must be at least 50 years old and listed in or eligible for the National Register of Historic Places or have historical significance.

 The backgrounds of these hotels are fascinating.
-The Hotel El Convento in Old San Juan, Puerto Rico, was a former Carmelite Convent dating back to 1651, for example.
+In Old San Juan, Puerto Rico, the Hotel El Convento was a former Carmelite Convent dating back to 1651, for example.
 The Red Lion Inn in Stockbridge, Mass., dates to 1773.
 This inn originally was a stagecoach shop.

 More than 50 of the HHA hotels are listed as spa resorts.
-We have one right here near BIOTONE - The Inn at Rancho Santa Fe holds a special place in my heart since a female architect designed the original property - a small village and guesthouse - in order to entice prospective land buyers to the area, which was a Eucalyptus forest.
-The property opened in 1923, and now offers a full service spa with massage and facial treatments and manicures and pedicured.
+We have one right here near BIOTONE - The Inn at Rancho Santa Fe holds a special place in my heart since a female architect designed the original property - a small village and guesthouse - to entice prospective land buyers to the area, which was a Eucalyptus forest.
+The property opened in 1923 and now offers a full-service spa with massage and facial treatments and manicures, and pedicured.
 (I wonder if they use Eucalyptus in any of their treatments)